The hiring split is real — and it’s accelerating

 What free resources exist to build these skills quickly?

-Google's AI Essentials course (free, available on Coursera) is the most widely recognised certification and takes around 10 hours to complete.
-For applied marketing specifically, Anthropic and OpenAI both offer free prompt engineering guides.
-The highest-ROI approach is picking one real work task and doing it entirely with AI assistance, then documenting the process.
-The documentation becomes both the skill-builder and the portfolio item.
+Google’s AI Essentials course (free on Coursera) takes around 10 hours.
+For applied marketing, Anthropic and OpenAI both offer free prompt engineering guides.
+The highest-ROI approach: pick one real work task, do it entirely with AI, document the process.

 How do hiring managers verify AI skills during interviews?

-Three common methods: live prompting tasks (you'll be given a brief and asked to produce output in real time), portfolio review (bring examples — they will ask about process, not just output), and scenario questions ("how would you set up an AI workflow for X?").
-The scenario questions are the most common and the easiest to prepare for.
+Three common methods: live prompting tasks, portfolio review, and scenario questions (“how would you set up an AI workflow for X?”).
 Have two or three documented workflows ready to walk through.

 Does the industry you’re applying to change what skills matter most?

 Yes, at the edges.
-Agency roles tend to prioritise tool breadth and speed — can you work across multiple AI tools quickly for client deliverables?
-In-house roles at AI-native companies prioritise depth and systems thinking — can you build and maintain a workflow that the rest of the team can use?
-B2B marketers are increasingly asked about AI in demand gen and ABM contexts.
-B2C skews toward content volume and personalisation at scale.
+Agency roles prioritise tool breadth and speed.
+In-house roles at AI-native companies prioritise depth and systems thinking.
 The core five skills apply broadly; the emphasis shifts by sector.